ethanbleier/ethanbleier.github.io/posts/2023-10-05-code-of-conduct.md

 Freedom is good.
 If you are enslaved, free yourself.

 Attitude, emotions, and mood dictate the day to day quality of life.
-If life is not tolerable, make life tolerable at any cost.
+If life is not tolerable: make life tolerable at any cost.
 If possible, avoid debt, abuse, and addictions.

 Family is everything: do not be sidetracked by distractions like societal approval, sex, drugs, and money.

 If life is tolerable: Boredom and drudgery are evil.
 This evil lurks behind nearly every door.
 Luckily, the world is full of fascinating problem spaces.
-Have faith in your ability to learn and problem solve, do what you believe, and make society a better place.
+Have faith in your ability to learn and problem solve, act in accordance with what you believe in, and make society a better place.

 Do not try to improve society by inventing the wheel: that has already been done.
 If you’re too incompetent to contribute to society, become religious and be a mensch (Yiddish expression that means to perform acts of God).
 Anybody can perform righteous acts of God, like for example helping a grandma or grandpa cross this busy intersection (unless, of course, you yourself are also a grandma or grandpa who, too, could use some assistance crossing this busy intersection).